Implications of conformal invariance in momentum space: <JJJ>

-where $c_J$ is the 2-point function normalisation \eqref{a:JJ} and the constant $s_d$ is defined in \eqref{a:sd}.
-If the regulator is present, the limit $\epsilon \rightarrow 0$ can be taken after the primary constants and triple-$K$ integrals are substituted into the primary CWIs \eqref{a:JJJ1} - \eqref{a:JJJlast}.
+where $c_J$ is the 2-point function normalisation \eqref{a:JJ}.
+After the substitution of the solution of the secondary CWI to \eqref{a:JJJ1} - \eqref{a:JJJlast}, the limit $u = v = -1/2$ should be taken.
+The form factors then represent the 3-point function regulated in the dimensional regularisation \eqref{e:dimreg}.

 The 3-point function $\lla J^{\mu_1} J^{\mu_2} J^{\mu_3} \rra$ therefore depends on the 2-point function normalisation $c_J$ and on one undetermined primary constant $\a_1^{a_1 a_2 a_3}$.